ericlc/trackdb/README.md

 and has two types of execution:

-1. version execution - checks if that SQL has already been executed
+1. version execution (V) - checks if that SQL has already been executed
-2. repeatable execution - does not check if that SQL has already been executed
+2. repeatable execution (R) - does not check if that SQL has already been executed

 ### Flat SQL File